August 5, 2022

 You can also send an open-ended survey question to get a more elaborate response from your team.
 Ask them what they enjoy the most or least about their work environment, what inspires them to do their job well, the barriers hindering them from performing well, and so much more.
 These survey questions will help you see things from your team’s perspectives as you hear answers in their own words.

 Creating surveys and getting raw insights from your team isn’t exactly a walk in the park.
-But, it can be simplified with the help of assessment generators like EdApp.
+But, it can be simplified with the help of like EdApp.
 This tool houses a range of great survey templates that require no complex authoring process.
 Some survey templates that you can use include a text survey, a multiple-choice survey, a slider that looks like a rating scale, and a quadrant.

 But that’s not all – the survey results will be collected in the analytics suite, which is also a great feature of EdApp.
 There’s a “view responses” page that will give you a summary of your survey responses.
 If more examination of the raw data is needed, these results can be exported to CSV.

 Start measuring your employee engagement rating today with EdApp!
 Sign up for free to get started.

 Employees’ performance and productivity at work can be increased by providing them with continuous and relevant training.
 But here’s the thing – most training programs come with a cost.
 In many instances, you’ll have to pay for the equipment and materials, the venue and food, and sometimes, even the transportation fees.
 Online training sessions are typically cheaper, but still, you’ll have to think about the internet cost or even the overtime pay for those who are doing extra work to build your learning materials.